northword/zotero-format-metadata/README.md

 Check for duplicate items when new items are added.

+### Item type check

+When adding an item, if its item type is a web page and its URL contains the domain of the major scholarly publisher, prompt the user to ask if they have imported the wrong type of item.

 ### Convert title from "heading case" to "sentence case"

 The Zotero's documentation recommends storing titles in "sentence case" format, which will allow CSL to perform a "title case" transformation on them [^sentenceCase].
 Although Zotero has a built-in function to convert titles to "sentence case", this function only recognizes function words, not proper nouns such as chemical formulas, etc.